TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ModuleConfiguration.rst

    The module navigation component.
 The following are provided by the Core:

    `TYPO3/CMS/Backend/PageTree/PageTreeElement`
-      The page tree as used in the Web module.
+      The page tree as used in the :guilabel:`Web` module.

    `TYPO3/CMS/Backend/Tree/FileStorageTreeContainer`
-      The file tree as used in the Filelist module.
+      The file tree as used in the :guilabel:`Filelist` module.

 .. confval:: navigationComponentId